Posted 11th January 2019

 Posted 4th December 2018

-Generally distributed devices will need to agree on time in order to effectively coordinate tasks but getting everyone to tell the same time is challenging!
+In general, distributed devices need to agree on time in order to effectively coordinate tasks, but getting every one to tell the same time is challenging!
 This article, the first in a series of ...more

 Posted 3rd November 2017

 Previous articles have explained one traditional aspect of an RTOS, responsive scheduling.
 This article details other factors to consider when choosing to use an RTOS.

 All real-time operating systems have “gotchas”, even those targeted at critical applications.
 The most infamous is “priority inversion”.
 This article outlines what this is and explains how it can ...more

 Disabling interrupts can cripple system responsiveness.
 This article discusses how RTOSes minimise interrupt disabling to give the best possible response time to critical events.

 Posted 12th October 2017